alire-project/alire/doc/catalog-format-spec.md

  - `auto-gpr-with`: Boolean value that specifies if the project files of a crate can be automatically 'withed' by the root project file (default is true).
-This feature is meant to simply the process of using dependencies in Alire.
+This feature is meant to simplify the process of using dependencies in Alire.
 However, not all project files are supposed to be withed, some can be extended for instance, in that case a crate can disable the feature by setting `auto-gpr-with=false`.

 ## Release-specific information